 Things started well.
 But as the event grew more ambitious – from a relatively small gig to three days of plenaries and breakouts, each with ten parallel sessions – the system I had for managing it just didn’t pass muster.
 I was communicating with close to 200 submitters and six reviewers using email and a spreadsheet.

-Taking a spin around the Oxford Abstracts software has been a bit of a revelation.
+It's been a bit of a revelation.
 First of all, while it does really quite sophisticated things, it’s simple and easy to use – no special technical skills required whether you’re the event administrator, a submitter or a reviewer.
 I particularly like:

-If I had known then what I know now, I would have saved a ton of time and stress and avoided some nasty faux pas (such as inadvertently listing the names of two authors in the wrong order in the conference programme – ouch!).
+If I had known then what I know now, I would have saved a ton of time and stress and avoided some nasty faux pas (such as inadvertently listing the names of two authors in the wrong order in the conference program – ouch!).

 Next time, I won’t try to be a hero – I’ll choose the easy route.